 Both of these were, in 2009, family-friendly procedures influenced by Article 15 of the Employment (NI) Order 2002.
-And while many school managements have recognised the immeasurable value that a better work/ life balance can have on the well-being of their employees, these procedures are, because of the wording, viewed by boards of governors and principals as primarily being aimed at teachers with either young children or adult caring responsibilities and, since their introduction, school managements have used this criterion to make decisions around the granting of flexible working.
-However, the Flexible Working Regulations (NI) 2015 has removed the young children and adult caring responsibility aspect of eligibility.
-This leaves, simply, the entitlement to make an application where an employee has been continuously employed for 26 weeks.
-In effect, this means a teacher can apply for a variation of contract for their own personal reasons which may fall outside of the original TNC 2009 procedures.
+And while many school managements have recognised the immeasurable value that a better work/ life balance can have on the well-being of their employees, these procedures are, because of the wording, viewed by boards of governors and principals as primarily being aimed at teachers with either young children or adult caring responsibilities and, since their introduction, school managements have used this criterion to make decisions effect, this means a teacher can apply for a variation of contract for their own personal reasons which may fall outside of the original TNC 2009 procedures.
 The 2015 regulation should be brought to the attention of boards of governors.